dinesh-it/www-google-drive/README.md

     Parameters can be

         user_as (optional)
             - email id of the account, if set, then all operations will be done in that respective user's space.
+Respective account should be authenticated using OAuth2.0 mechanism.
+See Net::Google::Drive::Simple eg/ directory for an example script to do authentication using OAuth2.0

         http_retry_no (default 0)
             - number of time each http requests should be retried if the request is failed